Learning How to Forgive in Difficult Situations

 You don’t own the pain you continue to hold onto

 First off, we have to realize that you do not own the pain that lingers (that energy belongs to the perpetrator), however we do own the responsibility of releasing this negative energy, and forgiveness is a very powerful tool.
-What I mean by that, is that we tend to hold onto pain for many years when something like this happens, and it is our choice to allow it to consume us (allowing the abuse to continue), or to choose instead to begin to dig it out of the dark corners of your soul.
-The process of digging it out, is one that takes a lot of time meditating and soul searching, and it also takes a powerful level of strength, faith, love and forgiveness.
+What I mean by that, is that we tend to hold onto pain for many years when something like this happens, and it is our choice to allow it to consume us (allowing the abuse to continue), or to choose instead to begin to heal.
+The process of digging out this darkness, is one that can take a lot of time meditating and soul searching, and it also takes a powerful level of strength, faith, love and forgiveness.
 To get to the point of forgiveness however, we naturally try to understand or make sense of what happened to some extent.
 Looking at this from a spiritual mindset can definitely be helpful in many cases, especially those where the background of the perpetrator can never be known.

 You cannot hold onto anger forever